-Problem 13: Equatorial waves
+Problem 13: Equatorial waves I

-This last problem takes you on a $tour\ d$ 'horizon revisiting many concepts presented in this course.
-Consequently, this is quite a demanding exercise.
+This and the last problem take you on a tour d'horizon revisiting many concepts presented in this course.
+Consequently, these are quite demanding.

 An important element to predict the El Niño-Southern Oscillation phenomenon is to simulate the propagation of ocean waves along the equator.
 Here, we numerically solve the shallow water equations (8.24).
 The dynamics are described by the perturbations h to the thermocline layer of thickness H, extending from west to east in the equatorial Pacific.
 Thickness anomalies drive a flow (u, v) which, through its divergence, feeds back on the perturbation h.
 We consider an equatorial β -plane and assume $\tilde{\tau}x = 0$.